 Your mental health is important.
-As you prepare to either join us for the first time or re-join us for another academic year, we want you to remember that.
-Sometimes, your experience at university isn’t always what you might have expected or you might feel a little like you’re struggling.
+Sometimes your experience at university isn’t always what you might have expected, or you might feel like you’re struggling at times.
 We totally understand and we’re here for you.
-We’ve compiled a list of the best ways to look after your mental health whilst studying with us – including a list of various support services and resources available to you when you need them.
+We’ve compiled a list of ways to look after your mental health whilst studying with us – including a list of various support services and resources available to you when you need them.

 Your support network

 You don’t need to spend all your time studying.
 It’s important to have a balance in your university life, and that includes making sure you’re socialising and seeing close friends when you can.
 Get away from the house and university to spend some time with your friends, or coursemates.
 Make plans to go out or stay in with your housemates.
 You can meet other students and socialise by:

 - Checking out Students’ Union events

 - Visiting the Student Hub to find the latest activities and events on campus

 Talk to your peers